kingparra/hpfp/09_-_lists/notes.rst

 * WHNF means that the expression is only evaluated as far as in necessary to reach a data constructor.
 * WHNF contains both the possibility that the expression is fully evaluated and the possibility that the expression has been evaluated to the point of arriving at a data constructor or lambda head.
-* Normal form exceeds that by requiring that all subexpression be fully evaluated.
+* Normal form exceeds that by requiring that all sub-expression be fully evaluated.
 * If no further inputs are possible, then it is still in WHNF but also in normal form (NF).
 * ``(1, 2)`` WHNF and NF. ``(1, 1+1)`` is WHNF but not NF. ``\x -> x * 10`` is
   WHNF and NF. ``(1, "Papu" ++ "chon")`` is WHNF but not NF.

+.. include:: exercises/9.8.3_-_bottom_madness.rst

 9.9 Transforming lists of values
 --------------------------------